 2. Travel Towel

 Travel towels are just plain practical.
 Even though thick, fluffy towels are sometimes your last piece of comfort, they’re often extra weight in your suitcase or backpack.
 And let me tell you, extra weight builds up and it is not comfortable.
-Small, thin towel also dry quicker, which helps when you are traveling from location to location.
+Small, thin towels also dry quicker, which helps when you are traveling from location to location.
 This means you can feel confident when you do have a shower!
 (If not, you know wet wipes will be your bestie).

 3. Power Adapter